TheAcharya/MarkerData-Website/docs/User Guide/Configurations.md

 ## Add Configuration

 1. Click on the `+` button.
-2. You will be prompted to enter the your Configuration Name.
+2. Users will be prompted to enter a Configuration Name.

 ![Default Configuration](/assets/md-configuration-settings_02.png)